niplav/site/99_problems_klong_solution.md

-using the form `$2^n-1+r$`: a perfect binary tree with `$2^n-1$` nodes, and a set of residual nodes added on the last layer, where `$r<2^n-1$` (if `$r=2^n-1$`, then the last layer is full and no other layer has yet started).TODO: image would perhaps be helpful-> A complete binary tree also has another interesting property: its left and right subtree are both complete binary trees, with one even being a perfect binary tree.TODO: proof?->
+using the form `$2^n-1+r$`: a perfect binary tree with `$2^n-1$` nodes, and a set of residual nodes added on the last layer, where `$r<2^n-1$` (if `$r=2^n-1$`, then the last layer is full and no other layer has yet started).
+TODO: image would perhaps be helpful-> A complete binary tree also has another interesting property: its left and right subtree are both complete binary trees, with one even being a perfect binary tree.TODO: proof?->